 The uniform worn for practicing aikido (dogi) is similar to the training uniform used in most other modern martial arts; simple trousers and a wraparound jacket, usually white.
 Both thick (single or double weave) and thin cotton tops are used.
 Aikido-specific tops are available with shorter sleeves which reach to just below the elbow.

 In our organisation a white dogi may be purchased at any time before your first grading.
-We do not require a particular type or weight though we do recommend that the first dogi for a child or teenager should not be too expensive as they will have to be replaced regularly as the child grows.
+We do not require a particular type or weight though we do recommend that the first dogi for a teenager should not be too expensive as they will have to be replaced regularly as they grow.

 Most aikido systems add a pair of wide pleated black or indigo trousers called a hakama.
 In many styles, its use is reserved for practitioners with dan ranks or for instructors, while others allow all practitioners or female practitioners to wear a hakama regardless of rank.